 The Transition Timeout subfield indicates the timeout value for EML Operating Mode Notification frame exchange in EMLMR mode (see 35.3.17 (Enhanced multi-link multi-radio operation)).

-When the Transition Timeout subfield is included in a frame sent by an AP affiliated with an AP MLD, the Transition Timeout subfield is set to 0 for 0 TU, set to 1 for 1 TU, set to 2 for 2 TUs, set to 3 for 4 TUs, set to 4 for 8 TUs, set to 5 for 16 TUs, set to 6 for 32 TUs, set to 7 for 64 TUs, set to 8 for 128 TUs, and the val- ues 9 and 15 are reserved.
+When the Transition Timeout subfield is included in a frame sent by an AP affiliated with an AP MLD, the Transition Timeout subfield is set as defined in Table 9-xxz (Encoding of the Transition Timeout subfield) (#7581).
 When the Transition Timeout subfield is included in a frame sent by a non-AP STA affiliated with a non-AP MLD, the Transition Timeout subfield is set to 0.

+Table 9-xxz— Encoding of the Transition Timeout subfield (#7581)